 Many factors are involved in causing and permitting the unregulated proliferation of cells that occurs in cancer.

 (See also Overview of Cancer Overview of Cancer Cancer is an unregulated proliferation of cells.
-Its prominent properties are A lack of differentiation of cells Local invasion of adjoining tissue Metastasis, which is spread to distant sites... read more .)
+Its prominent properties are A lack of cell differentiation Local invasion of adjoining tissue Metastasis, which is spread to distant sites through... read more .)

-Generation time is the time required for a cell to complete a cycle in cell division (see figure The cell cycle The cell cycle Many factors are involved in causing and permitting the unregulated proliferation of cells that occurs in cancer.
-(See also Overview of Cancer.)
-Generation time is the time required for a cell... read more ) and give rise to 2 daughter cells.
+Generation time is the time required for a cell to complete a cycle in cell division (see figure The cell cycle The cell cycle ) and give rise to 2 daughter cells.
 Cancer cells, particularly those arising from the bone marrow or lymphatic system, may have a short generation time, and there usually are a smaller percentage of cells in G0 (resting phase).
 Initial exponential tumor growth is followed by a plateau phase when cell death nearly equals the rate of formation of daughter cells.
 The slowing in growth rate may be related to exhaustion of the supply of nutrients and oxygen for the rapidly expanding tumor.
 Small tumors have a greater percentage of actively dividing cells than do large tumors.

 The cellular kinetics of particular cancers is an important consideration in the design of antineoplastic drug regimens and may influence the dosing schedules and timing intervals of treatment.
 Many antineoplastic drugs, such as antimetabolites, are most effective when cells are actively dividing.
 Some drugs work only during a specific phase of the cell cycle, requiring prolonged administration to catch dividing cells during the phase of maximal sensitivity.

 The cell cycle